Thrayambakeswari/Netflix_DA_Project/README.md

 Python: Data Cleaning, Preprocessing, and Visualization Power BI: Dashboard Design and Interactive Visualizations Used libraries like pandas and numpy for data analysis and visualizations.
-Outcome:
-Developed a comprehensive Power BI dashboard to provide insights into Netflix's content library.
-Enabled interactive exploration of the data for users to derive actionable insights.
-Demonstrated the use of Python and Power BI in data-driven decision-making.